abhisek247767/LeetCode2024-6Companies30Days/README.md

-Here’s a modified version of the `README.md` file with enhanced content and more detailed steps for contributing to the repository.
-The new version includes step-by-step instructions with commands to help contributors.

----

 # Hacktoberfest 2024 🎉
 This repository is designed to encourage contributions to open source throughout the month of October as part of Hacktoberfest.
 Follow me on GitHub 🙊 and join in the fun of contributing to this exciting open-source project.